motmaytinh/motmaytinh.github.io/menu/about.md

 ## Personal

-I like making friends with people around the world; photography; reading books; listening to instrumental music.
+I love making new friends with people around the world; photography; reading books; listening to instrumental music.

-Take a look at my photos <a href="https://myalbum.com/embed/7KAjl6f3h9dS">here.</a>
+Take a look at my photos <a href="www.flickr.com/gp/motmaytinh/nd78Nb">here.</a>